Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 In the heart of the old town, with great food, top-notch service, and a terrace to match, restaurant Dubrovnik serves a 6- and 9-course tasting menu.
 Wine pairing, as well as a la carte offer, are also available.

-This Michelin-recommended restaurant is fancy but not at all pretentious.
-Here you can taste some of the most outstanding and creative dishes in Dubrovnik.
+One of the best restaurants in Dubrovnik, this Michelin-recommended restaurant is fancy but not at all pretentious.
+Restaurant Dubrovnik serving some of the most outstanding and creative dishes around.
+The restaurant’s rooftop terrace is a perfect place for a romantic dinner under the stars.

-Contacts | a: Marojice Kaboge 5, Dubrovnik | t: +385 99 258 5871 | Website | Tripadvisor
+Contacts | a: Marojice Kaboge 5, Dubrovnik | t: +385 99 258 5871

 Bowa

-Amazing seafront setting, an isolated bay, locally sourced delicious food, tiki-style cabanas, a seafront terrace, a lounge, and a beach, Bowa is not just a restaurant, but an all-day one-of-a-kind experience in a Robinson Crusoe meets fine dining style.
+Amazing seafront setting, an isolated bay, locally sourced delicious food, tiki-style cabanas, a seafront terrace, a lounge, and a beach, Bowa is not just a restaurant, but an all-day one-of-a-kind experience in a Robinson Crusoe meets fine dining-style.

 Stylish overwater cabanas offer a private dining experience.
 A lovely seafront terrace is another option for dining al fresco.
 Both require minimum spending.
 The terrace is 100€ per person, and only from mid-June to mid-September, while cabanas are set at 850€ minimum in the high season, and 600€ minimum in the low season.